Danny Trejo: 2020–present

+Other ventures

 Video games

 In 2004, Trejo made an appearance in the videogame Def Jam: Fight for NY, playing one of the villains, an enforcer for Snoop Dogg's character.
 Trejo's character is named after him and uses the street fighting style and was a Featured fighter and a Playable character.
 In 2006, Trejo reprised the role in the PSP videogame which was entitled Def Jam Fight for NY: The Takeover.
 Trejo lent his voice to Grand Theft Auto: Vice City and Grand Theft Auto: Vice City Stories for the character Umberto Robina, who also resembles Trejo.
 He also voiced Raul Alfonso Tejada, a Ghoul, in Fallout: New Vegas.

 Trejo appeared in the PlayStation Move game The Fight: Lights Out as Duke, the instructor for the player's character.
 He appeared as himself in the second map pack installation for Call of Duty: Black Ops (2010), the "Escalation" map pack, on the zombie map "Call of the Dead".
 His voice and appearance is in the game Guns of Boom.
 He can only be seen in the introduction of the game Greg Hastings Tournament Paintball MAX'D ("Play for Real", B-Real & DJ Lethal).
 In 2019, he was added as a playable character to the battle royale mode of Call of Duty: Black Ops 4.

 In 2019, he participated in promotions for Magic: The Gathering Arena, along with Sean Plott.
 In 2021, Trejo made a guest appearance in the DLC expansion game Far Cry 6: Danny and Dani vs. Everybody.

 In 2022, Trejo also made a guest appearance in the 2D-platforming skateboarding game Olli Olli World, appearing in the fictional Radlandia.

 He also appears as Machete in the 3rd DLC for the game Scum.
 In 2023, Trejo was revealed as a celebrity star in Like a Dragon: Infinite Wealth, where he voices the Hawaiian mob boss Dwight Méndez.

 Music videos

-Trejo has made a number of cameo appearances in various music videos throughout his career; these include Kid Frost - “La Familia”, Sepultura - “Attitude”, Jay Chou's short film-music video “Double Blade”, Mobb Deep - “Got It Twisted”, Rehab - “Bartender Song (Sittin’ at a Bar)”, Enrique Inglesias - “Loco”, Tyga - “MAMACITA ft.
-YG, Sanata”, YG - “I Dance ft.
-Duki, Cuco” and ROSALÍA - “LA FAMA ft.
-The Weeknd”.
+Trejo has made a number of cameo appearances in various music videos throughout his career; these include Kid Frost - "La Familia", Sepultura - "Attitude", Jay Chou's short film-music video "Double Blade", Mobb Deep - "Got It Twisted", Rehab - "Bartender Song (Sittin' at a Bar)", Enrique Inglesias - "Loco", Tyga - "MAMACITA ft.
+YG, Sanata", YG - "I Dance ft.
+Duki, Cuco" and ROSALÍA - "LA FAMA ft.
+The Weeknd".

 He also appeared in adult entertainer Lupe Fuentes's music video "We Are the Party" with her band, The Ex-Girlfriends.
 In 2014, he featured as the character Machete in the official music video for Train's "Angel In Blue Jeans".
 In 2015, Trejo appeared in the music videos "Repentless" and "Pride in Prejudice" from Slayer's album Repentless.

 Plastilina Mosh, a Mexican alternative rock band, paid tribute to him with their song "Danny Trejo", featured in their album All U Need Is Mosh.